HIV/AIDS: A Crisis in Africa

 A.) Decreasing families' abilities to produce or buy food

 In Sub-Saharan Africa, 80 percent of the population depends on small-scale farms for its food.
 In the last twenty years, over 7 million agricultural workers have died because of HIV/AIDS.
 Infection levels are highest among 15-49 year olds, which is the same age group that does most of the food production.
 As more and more workers become sick, farming becomes too difficult to do.
 As a result, many people are switching to crops that require less work, like cassava.
+The problem, though, is that crops like cassava, that require less work to grow, also have less nutrients in them, meaning that they are less healthy to eat.

 In a household where there is someone with HIV/AIDS, there is 40% less food eaten because people cannot either grow or buy as much food as they had before someone got sick.
 Some people cannot grow food at all because they are taking care of relatives with HIV/AIDS, are too sick themselves, or cannot afford workers to farm for them.
 Other families are forced to sell their furniture and other possessions so that they can buy food and medicines for sick relatives.
 Sadly, many farmers are dying without teaching others how to grow food, so food insecurity will continue.